imazen/resizer-web/content/docs/install/administrators.md

 The Image Resizer IIS Module **requires no coding skills to install or use**.

-# Installing the HttpModule into an empty web site
+## Installing the HttpModule into an empty web site

 1. Copy the contents of the `Samples\BasicIISSite\` folder of [the download](/download) into the new website.
 2. Browse to the web site and type '/resizer.debug.ashx' directly after the domain or IP address.
 You should get a page of diagnostic information if everything is working.
 If you need help, [just ask](/support)!

 ## Installing the HttpModule into an existing web site

-1. Copy `ImageResizer.dll` and `ImageResizer.pdb` [from the .zip download](/download) into the 'bin' folder of the website, creating it if it doesn't exist.
+1. Copy `ImageResizer.dll`, `ImageResizer.Mvc.dll`, and `ImageResizer.pdb` [from the .zip download](/download) into the 'bin' folder of the website, creating it if it doesn't exist.
 3. Save [this file](/attachments/Web.config.txt) into the root of the website and rename it to "Web.config".
 If a Web.config fie already exists, [you will need to edit it](/docs/install/web-config).
 4. Browse to the web site and type '/resizer.debug.ashx' directly after the domain or IP address.
 You should get a page of diagnostic information if everything is working.
 If you need help, [just ask](/support)!